Resumes for StrawHat (or anywhere, really….)

 - It wastes space on the page that you can put to better use (see Font Size below).

 - Color copies are expensive!
-At an office supply print shop they're nearly 50¢ each, while black & white are only about 10¢.
+At an office supply print shop they're over 50¢ each, while black & white are only about 10¢.
 Don’t waste your money when a plain black & white resume is all that’s expected (see above).

 Font Style: Legible.
 Try one of these: Times New Roman, Helvetica, Gil Sans, Arial, etc. NO Italics or cursive fonts!
 If we can’t read it, we’re not interested.